rgglez/gofiber-recaptcha3-middleware/README.md

 * go get github.com/gofiber/fiber/v2
 * go get github.com/go-playground/validator/v10
+* go get resty.dev/v3

 ## Security

-* Remember that reCAPTCHA v3 does not stops bots directly, but just gives a risk score.
+* Remember that reCAPTCHA v3 does not stop bots directly, but just gives a risk score.
 It is responsability of the application to accept the request or deny it.
 * Another captcha (such as reCAPTCHA v2) could be shown with a classic challenge as a "plan B", if the score is lower than expected.

 ## License